gabrielecapparella/MineSweeper/README.md

 # MineSweeper
 The old-school game, aka prato fiorito.

-You left click a square to dig it, right click to flag it.
+You left click a square to dig one square, right click to flag it.

 ![Alt text](MineSweeperScreen.jpeg?raw=true "")